-I don’t even remember when I first heard 7 Wonders of the World.
-May be it was in primary school.
+I do not even remember when I first heard of the 7 Wonders of the World.
+Maybe it was in primary school.
 But I remember I was dreaming about travelling to Egypt, not for the Pharaohs or pyramids, but for meeting the aliens who built them!

-It was just one of the frustrations of childhood dreams when I understood that there are no aliens to meet but I was still dreaming of my adventure with mummies of mighty Pharaohs.
+It was just one of the frustrations of childhood dreams when I understood that there were no aliens to meet but I was still dreaming of my adventure with the mummies of the mighty Pharaohs.

 Eventually I did it!
-I went to Egypt and visit the pyramids.
-The thing was it felt like a touristic activity, not like a once in a life time adventure.
+I went to Egypt and visited the pyramids.
+The thing was it felt like a touristic activity, not like a once in a lifetime adventure.

-When I was planning my extra-terrestrial meeting, I wasn’t aware that the paths of some of Seven Wonders of the World somehow intersect at Anatolia where I grew up and lived.
-I didn’t even know that three of them was in Turkey.
+When I was planning my extra-terrestrial meeting, I was not aware that the paths of some of the Seven Wonders of the World somehow intersect at Anatolia where I grew up and lived.
+I did not even know that three of them were in Turkey.

-When I was reading about Bodrum and Aegean history, I found some connections.
-They may not have scientific value but I like to think in that way.
-For me, for example, it was a connection that The Knights of St. John who was headquartered in city of Rhodes where Colossus was constructed in 280 BC, built Bodrum Castle in 15th century.
+While I was reading about Bodrum and Aegean history, I found some connections.
+They may not have scientific value, but I like to think in that way.
+For me, for example, it was a connection that The Knights of St. John who were headquartered at the city of Rhodes where Colossus was constructed in 280 BC, had built Bodrum Castle in the 15th century.

-I finally decided to write a generic article on 7 Wonders of the World when I noticed Herodotus, probably the most famous Bodrumian in the planet, was our number one source for the ancient wonders of the world.
+I had finally decided to write a generic article on the 7 Wonders of the World when I noticed Herodotus, probably the most famous Bodrumian in the planet, was our number one source for the wonders of the ancient world.
 I had just found another connection.

 The history is a strange thing.
-It connects incidents, characters and places which don’t seem related at the first glance, even if thousands of years had passed between them.
+It connects incidents, characters and places which don’t seem to be related at first glance, even if thousands of years had passed between them.

 Tourism is not something we have recently discovered.
 For ages, travellers from all over the world have been visiting some special places in search of gaining fame and satisfying their curiosity.

-There are a few references directly related to the seven ancient wonders of the world.
-Only the two of them survived in one piece until today.
-One is a list made by an architect Callimachus in 4th century BC and the other one is a manuscript by Herodotus of Halicarnassus; father of history.
+There are a few references directly related to the Seven Wonders of the Ancient World.
+Only two of them survived in one piece until today.
+One is a list made by the architect Callimachus in 4th century BC and the other one is a manuscript by Herodotus of Halicarnassus, the father of history.

 The Mausoleum was built by Mausolus (or his wife Artemisia II), a Persian satrap and the ruler of Caria.
 The construction was started in 353 BC or 355 BC in Bodrum and completed in 351 BC.

-Mausolus was highly impressed with the architecture of the Greek world so he invited artists and architects from Greece.
-The collaboration of two nations had created one of the 7 Wonders of the World at Halicarnassus.
+Mausolus was highly impressed with the architecture of the Greek world, so he invited artists and architects from Greece.
+The collaboration of the two nations had created one of the 7 Wonders of the World at Halicarnassus.

 It was largely destroyed, probably in an earthquake, at the beginning of 14th century.
-The remaining archaeological pieces were either taken to British Museum, or used in construction of Bodrum Castle and Grand Harbour in Malta.
+The remaining archaeological pieces were either taken to British Museum or used in the construction of the Bodrum Castle and the Grand Harbour in Malta.

-It was a monumental temple built for Greek Goddess Artemis – or Diana in Roman mythology.
-It was constructed in 6th century BC and destroyed in an arson in 5th century AD.
+It was a monumental temple built for the Greek Goddess, Artemis – or Diana in Roman mythology.
+It was constructed in 6th century BC and destroyed by arson in 5th century AD.

 The location of the wonder is near Kusadasi at Ephesus.
-The distance between Bodrum and Ephesus is approximately 175 kilometres.
-If there is no traffic or construction work on the road, two and a half hour drive would take you there.
-That’s why you can always find a daily tour to Ephesus at travel agencies around the peninsula.
+The distance between Bodrum and Ephesus is approximately 175 kilometres (see the distance chart here).
+If there is no traffic or no construction work on the road, two-and-a-half-hour drive would take you there.
+That is why you can always find a daily tour to Ephesus at the travel agencies around the Bodrum Peninsula.

-Similar to Mausoleum, only its foundation and some archaeological fragments left today from this magnificent temple.
-Some of the artefacts are still displayed in the “Ephesus Room” of British Museum.
+Like Mausoleum, only its foundations and some archaeological fragments have been left today from this magnificent temple.
+Some of the artefacts are still displayed in the “Ephesus Room” of the British Museum.